Home Insurance Coverage

 What Does Homeowners Insurance Cover?

-A Homeowners Insurance Policy (also known as an HO-3 policy) can cover damage caused by such perils as fire, windstorms, hail, lightning and vandalism.
 Typically, damage caused by floods and earthquakes is not covered by basic homeowner insurance policies.
-Optional homeowner insurance coverages and policies may be available to cover damage due to additional perils.
+Optional homeowner insurance coverages and policies may be available to cover damage due to such additional threats.
+Check with your insurance professional for help determining what coverage may be best for your specific needs.

 Types of Home Insurance Coverage

-Dwelling coverage can pay to repair or rebuild your home if damaged by a covered cause of loss.
-You will likely want to buy enough dwelling coverage to cover the estimated cost to repair or rebuild.
+Dwelling coverage can help you pay to repair or rebuild your home if it is damaged by a covered event.
+Typically, you will want to have enough dwelling coverage to cover the estimated cost to repair, rebuild and replace your property.

 Other Structures Coverage

-Other structures coverage can pay for covered damages to detached structures like garages, sheds and fences on your property.
+Other structures coverage can help pay for covered damages to detached structures on your property like garages, sheds and fences.

-Personal property coverage can pay you for the personal items in your home that may be damaged or destroyed by a covered cause of loss, which could include your furniture, clothes, sporting goods and electronics.
+Personal property coverage can help you pay for the personal items in your home that may be damaged or destroyed by a covered cause of loss, which could include your furniture, clothes, sporting goods and electronics.
 Special limits of liability may apply to certain items.

-Loss of use coverage can pay your additional living expenses if you must move out of your home temporarily while it's being restored.
-This is subject to coverage terms and limits.
+Loss of use coverage can help pay your additional living expenses if you must move out of your home temporarily while it's being restored.
+This is typically subject to coverage terms and limits.

-Liability coverage can help protect you in the event of a claim and can provide a defense in the event of a lawsuit if you or a member of your household is responsible for causing bodily injury or property damage to others.
+Personal liability coverage can help protect you in the event of a claim.
+It also helps cover related costs if a legal suit is brought against you or a member of your household for bodily injury or property damage to others.

-Your home insurance deductible is the amount of a covered claim that is your responsibility.
-The amount you choose for your insurance deductible depends on how much you're prepared to pay if you have a covered loss.
+Your home insurance deductible is the amount of a covered claim that is your responsibility to pay before your insurance starts to cover costs.
+When choosing your insurance deductible, consider how much you're prepared to pay should you have a covered claim.

-Your home insurance coverage limits (the amount of homeowners insurance you buy) starts with your dwelling coverage.
-The limits of coverage for the other standard coverages in your homeowners policy are typically calculated as percentages of your dwelling limit.
+Your home insurance coverage limits (the dollar amount of homeowners insurance coverage you buy) starts with your dwelling coverage.
+The limits of coverage for the other standard coverages in your homeowners policy are typically calculated as percentages of the dollar amount of your dwelling coverage limit.

 Additional Homeowners Insurance Coverages